About Linford Wood

 Explore Linford Wood, a 700-year-old ancient woodland that is the largest and oldest in the city, covering 97.1 acres located north of Central Milton Keynes.
 Originally, this area was managed for several centuries as part of the Great Linford Manor Estate.
 In 1284, it was enclosed as a deer park to provide opportunities for hunting, pig pannage and grazing.
 When entering the woods, look carefully through the undergrowth or from above for our series of fun Wood Carved Sculptures that are inspired by various woodland animals and plants.

-From late June you may see many of the butterfly species attracted to the woodland’s abundant plantlife.
-As with any ancient woodland, the flora in Linford Wood is rich and varied, meaning that there is always something new to see: from the amazing bluebell displays in spring, through summer flowers to the fungal displays of autumn and winter.
+Linford Wood serves as an essential habitat for various wildlife such as deer, foxes, badgers and a diverse range of bird species, including the Green Woodpecker, Tree Creeper, Willow Warbler, Sparrowhawk, and Tawny Owl.
+As with any woodland, the flora in Linford Wood is also rich and varied, meaning there is always something new to see, from the amazing bluebell display in Spring and Summer flowers to the fungal displays of Autumn and Winter.

 BSI Pond and Meadow